ckan/losser/README.markdown

 * Find inconsistently-named fields using a pattern that matches any of the names and combine them into a single column in the output table.

-  For example you can provide a pattern like "^update.*" that will find keys named "update", "Update", "Update Frequency" etc. in different input objects and collect their values in a single "Update Frequency" column.
+  For example you can provide a pattern like `"^update.*"` that will find keys named "update", "Update", "Update Frequency" etc. in different input objects and collect their values in a single "Update Frequency" column.

-* Recurse into sub-objects and extract fields from the sub-objects, promoting them to top-level keys in the output table.

-  This is done using "pattern paths", ordered lists of regexes.
-For example the pattern path ["^resources$"]["^format$"] will find the values of the "format" fields of the "resources" sub-objects in each of the list of input objects.

 * You can specify that a pattern path should find a unique value in the object, and if more than one value in the object matches the pattern (and a list